pandajakob/BUQ-Table-Booking-System/README.md

 # BUQ table booking system

-**BUQ** is a simple table booking software designed to help restaurants manage table reservations efficiently.
-Built with React, BUQ offers an intuitive user experience for both customers and administrators.
-As a beginner-level project, the software is currently in development and serves as a learning project
+**BUQ** is a table booking software built with React, the software is currently in development and serves as a learning project

 ## Features